t4d-gmbh/ci-cd-workflows/source/content/why_automation/benefit_transparency.md

 {% if page %}:::{card}{% else %}####{% endif %} Transparency

-- **Audit Trails**: Automation provides a clear audit trail of who made changes, when, and why, enhancing accountability and transparency in the development process.
+- **Visibility into Workflows**: {% if slide %}transparent testing, building, and deploying procedures{% else %}Automation scripts transparently define testing, building and deploying procedures, providing end-to-end visibility and insight.{% endif %}
-- **Visibility into Workflows**: Automated pipelines and dashboards provide real-time insights into the status of builds, tests, and deployments, making it easier for stakeholders to understand project progress.
+- **Visibility into Process States**: {% if slide %}updated insights into the status of build, test, deployment or other processes{% else %}Automated pipelines and dashboards provide updated insights into the status of builds, tests, deployments and other type of processes, making it easier for stakeholders to understand project progress.{% endif %}
 {%if page %}:::{% endif %}